Unknown secrets of Japan – and leaving on a big boat!

 Japan is pretty much what I was always told…and more.

 There is definitely something extra to the land of the rising sun than what initially meets the eye.
-Businessmen feel a closed almost secretive society.
-They have ancient rituals.
+I found that businessmen added a feeling of a closed and almost secretive society.
+Japanese people adhere to ancient rituals.
 They pay attention to small details.
 Do they whisper in the corners?
 Something is definitely going on behind closed doors across Japan.
 In fact I think all the secrets are out but we are too lazy to study and understand what really goes on in Japan.
 Much like the secrecy which surrounds freemasonry.
 With everything available today you are likely to learn whatever you want about freemasons by googling, youtubing, talking to people and visiting libraries.
 There are no more secrets.
 People just don’t research any of it and as a result they don’t understand.
 Japan is strong on tradition, honour, dignity, family, respect and loyalty.
 Systems have been in place for millennia in order to secure those virtues are a part of Japanese society.
 So you may be able to peal a few layers off Japanese society and think that you understand them…maybe even come to a conclusion that they are not too different from yourself.
-However if you do not put the effort into understanding that deeper level then you will be facing a locked door or a layer you cannot peal of the onion.
+However if you do not put the effort into understanding that deeper level then you will be facing a locked door or a layer you cannot peal off the onion.
 And that is the 70% which makes Japan unique.

 Standing with the lovely Kyoko in front of Kanda Myojin shrine.